 Stinging nettle contains a number of chemicals, such as serotonin, histamine and acetylcholine, some of which can be very irritating.
 These chemicals cause the stinging irritation on skin and are found at the base of the fine hairs on the nettle.

-When brushed up against, the fragile tips of the hair break off and the remaining hair becomes a small needle, able to deliver the chemicals into the skin.
+When brushed up against, the fragile tips of the stinging hairs break off.
+The remaining hair becomes a small needle, able to deliver the chemicals into the skin.
 The reaction can cause pain, redness, swelling, itching and numbness.

 5 Benefits of Stinging Nettle

 Despite its reputation for pain, stinging nettle is used to help a number of ailments.
-Studies have shown stinging nettle has antioxidant, antimicrobial, anti-ulcer, astringent and analgesic capabilities.
+Studies have shown it has antioxidant, antimicrobial, anti-ulcer, astringent and analgesic capabilities.
 (3)

 According to the University of Maryland Medical Center, the plant has been used most commonly throughout history as a diuretic and for treating painful muscles and joints, eczema, arthritis, gout, and anemia.
 Today, it’s used primarily to treat urinary issues, as well as allergies and joint pain.